 A detention may be given for three behaviour debits or for a specific misdemeanour.
 Detention forms are sent by post and must be returned with the parent’s signature.
 Parents are given at least 24 hours notice and pupils are either set work or specific tasks to complete.
 Detention is normally of 60 minutes duration.
 The same procedure applies for Saturday Morning/Holiday Detentions, but the duration is normally set at two hours.
 Pupils must be present in full school uniform.

 A report form is issued by the Headteacher which must be signed by all teachers throughout the day and by parents at the end of the day.
 Comments may be included from all parties if required.
 Continuous satisfactory progress is required in order to come off report.

 Where there has been a history of unacceptable behaviour, or for a more serious offence, the parents, school and pupil will enter into a contract; the details of which are specific and which is signed by all parties.

 Temporary removal from school (exclusion) will be used for incidents of bullying, fighting and any other serious incidents.
 Before the pupil returns to school a meeting is held with the pupil and parents to determine the way forward.

 Persistent disregard of school rules and expectations will result in permanent exclusion (“expulsion”).
-Permanent exclusion will always be mandatory for any pupil who is found to be under the influence, or in possession, of illegal or harmful substances.
+Permanent exclusion will always be mandatory for any pupil who is found to be under the influence, or in possession, of illegal or harmful substance.